statonjr/middleman-sitemap/README.md

 `middleman-sitemap` is an extension for the [Middleman] static site generator that adds sitemap functionality.
 By default, the sitemap is GZIP'd.

+For large sites, `middleman-sitemap` will create a sitemap index file and multiple sitemaps as suggested by [Google](https://support.google.com/webmasters/answer/183668?hl=en&ref_topic=4581190).

 ## Installation

 If you're just getting started, install the `middleman` gem and generate a new project: